-Not only does the Department regularly reinforce two-way communication, but also communication across division and job lines.
-Cross-training and joint division meetings assist with idea sharing.
+Not only does the Department regularly reinforce two-way communication, but also communication across Division and job lines.
+Cross-training and joint Division meetings assist with idea sharing.
 As an example, the Legal Division and Consumer Services Division meet monthly to discuss a legal topic of interest.
-The two divisions also collaborate on enforcement efforts stemming from consumer complaints.
-Further, the agency's communications coordinator sits in on division meetings on a monthly basis.
-Employees provide regular feedback to supervisors within their division and across division lines as observations are made.
-Creating internal "task forces" within the agency to tackle a new issues, policy update, etc. with members from the various divisions also enhances communication and knowledge sharing.
-In FY12 a task force to address updates to the agency's Freedom of Information Act policy was created.
+The two Divisions also collaborate on enforcement efforts stemming from consumer complaints.
+Further, the agency's communications coordinator sits in on Division meetings on a monthly basis.
+Employees provide regular feedback to supervisors within their Division and across Division lines as observations are made.
+Creating internal "task forces" within the agency to tackle a new issues, policy update, etc. with members from the various Divisions also enhances communication and knowledge sharing.
+In FY13, DCA implemented its second phase of employee cross-training.